smartbch/docs/whitepaper/SmartBCH_Whitepaper-en.md

 #### MoeingLink

-Moeing chain will start as a single-shard chain.
+Smart Bitcoin Cash will start as a single-shard chain.
 But in the long run, it is possible to include more shards and transform them into a multi-shard chain.

 MoeingLink is a protocol enabling different shards to interact directly without executing any transactions on Bitcoin Cash's mainnet.